microsoft/vscode-azurearmtools/README.md

             "properties": {
                 "mode": "Incremental",
                 "templateLink": {
-                    // When the template is deployed, this will be relative to the deployed location
+                    // When the template is deployed from a staging location, the URI be relative to the deployed
+                    // location.
-                    // While editing, this will be relative to the current template's local file folder "uri": "[uri(deployment().properties.templateLink.uri, 'child.json')]"
+                    // While editing, this will be relative to the current template's local file folder.
+                    "uri": "[uri(deployment().properties.templateLink.uri, 'child.json')]"
                 },
                 "parameters": {